 After I was born in Berkeley, we moved around a lot.
 My dad got married and divorced a few more times.
 I have lived in Miami, Florida; Montpelier, Vermont; Westbury (Long Island), New York; Berkeley again; Wilton, Connecticut; Herndon, Virginia; Washington, D.C.; Windsor, Connecticut; Clinton, New York (where I attended Hamilton College); Barcelona, Spain; and New York City.
 I speak illiterate French and illiterate Spanish and illiterate English.

 In 1969 I moved with my family from New York to northern New Mexico, and have lived there ever since.
 This area has been the setting for almost all of my books.
 Some of my work has dealt with struggles for human justice, land and water rights in northern New Mexico.
-Other books spoof marriage, treat planetary collapse like Fast Eddie selling used cars on TV, and they equate trout fishing with capitaliist Armageddon.
+Other books spoof marriage, treat planetary collapse like Crazy Eddie selling used cars on TV, and they equate trout fishing with capitaliist Armageddon.
 My stuff is often polemical and funny, except American Blood -- just don't go there girlfriend!

 During my screenplay career from 1980 to a little after 2000, I did three political scripts (only Missing got made) for the Greek director, Costa-Gavras; The Milagro Beanfield War for Robert Redford; I worked on two films (one about Kayapo Indian struggles in the Amazon) for Ridley Scott that were never produced; a Warner Brothers movie for Karel Reisz (dealing with Haitian refugees) that went into turn-around; a mini-series for CBS about the life of Pancho Villa (that couldn't get off the drawing board); several (unsuccessful) drafts of my novel American Blood for Laray Mayfield; a sequal to Midnight Express (never produced) that occupied me for six years; plus a screenplay about Che Guevara that I did for Peter Davis and Bill Panzer (of Highlander movie and TV series fame) that died aborning because nobody except me could deal with the Marxist-Leninist politics.